 Independent travel to The Black Bull Hotel in Kirkby Stephen.
 Check in is from 2pm.
 Meet your tour leader at approximately 6.30pm in the hotel for a briefing before dinner.

-Our day starts with a pleasant walk alongside the River Swale to Marrick Abbey, founded in the 12th Century.
+Reeth to Richmond.
+Our day starts with a pleasant walk alongside the River Swale to Marrick Priory, founded in the 12th Century.
 We then climb up above the river, to arrive in the village of Marske, where we will learn about the Hutton family and see their boxed pews in the church.
-We will then walk beneath a limestone scar and pass through wooded areas including Whitecliffe Wood.
+We will then walk beneath a limestone scar and pass through wooded areas including Whitcliffe Wood.
 After emerging from here we are treated with fine views of Richmond our destination for the night.

 After breakfast we say our farewells and depart Robin Hoods Bay.
 Check out of the Victoria Hotel is by 10.30am.